Vesti iz SSSR, 1985 (17-1, 15 September)

 On 4 September 1985, political prisoner Vasyl STUS died in special-regime camp Perm 389/36-1.

 After his release in August 1979 he settled in Kiev where he was placed under administrative surveillance.
 He worked as a foundryman.
 In September 1979 he joined the Ukrainian Helsinki Group.
-He was again arrested in May the following year, charged under Article 62, part 2 of the UkSSR Criminal Code (equivalent of 70.2 of the RSFSR Criminal Code) and sentenced in October 1980 to ten years in a special-regime camp and five years’ exile.
+He was again arrested in May the following year, charged under Article 62, part 2 (UkSSR Criminal Code = Article 70.2, RSFSR Criminal Code) and sentenced in October 1980 to ten years in a special-regime camp and five years in exile.

 Vasyl Stus, 1938-1985

-Not long before his death, Stus asked that others provide moral support to Yelena Yakovlevna, his elderly mother, by writing letters to her.
-She was living on 19, Chuvash Street, October settlement in the Donetsk Region, 390026 Ukraine.
+Not long before his death, Stus asked that others provide moral support to Yelena Yakovlevna, his elderly mother, by writing letters to her at 19, Chuvash Street, October settlement, Donetsk Region, 390026 Ukraine.